MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--communication.md

 #### Governance & Security

-- Nominated functions for reviewing/creating/releasing some classes of communications, i.e. nominated communications roles
+- Nominated functions for reviewing/creating/releasing some classes of communications, i.e. nominated communications roles.
-- A policy is available to guide users on appropriate communications and there are mechanisms to support them
+- A policy is available to guide users on appropriate communications and there are mechanisms to support them.
-- Example ‘tone of voice’ guidance, reinforcement of company values and phrases (including mission statements)
+- Example ‘tone of voice’ guidance, reinforcement of company values and phrases (including mission statements).

 #### Information Architecture